NellyNelson21/Default_probability/README.md

 # Default_probability
-This was task before interview for intern position.
+That was task for intern Data Science position.

 All code implimented in Notebook